Floods, mudslides as storm wallops Southern California

 Nobody was hurt when a Southwest Airlines plane from Oakland skidded off a wet runway as it landed during downpours at Hollywood Burbank Airport north of Los Angeles.
 The plane came to a stop in a graded area designed to slow aircraft that overshoot the runway, the Federal Aviation Administration said.

 “As we landed you could feel the brakes,” passenger Grant Palmer told KABC-TV.
-“Then I started noticed the plane going sideways.”
+“Then I started noticing the plane going sideways.”

 Palmer said he was prepared to tuck into an emergency posture, but his unflappable co-worker continued writing emails during the rough landing.

 Cars and trucks slid in lanes amid heavy snow that forced the closure of Interstate 5 in the Grapevine area between Los Angeles and the San Joaquin Valley.
-The shutdown along the key north-south route was expected to cause backups for miles, transportation officials warned.
+The hours-long shutdown along the key north-south route caused backups for miles, transportation officials said.

 Motorists were urged to use caution on mountain passes, where up to 6 feet (1.8 meters) of snow was predicted at higher elevations.

+Video showed a churning, muddy torrent full of tree trunks smashing down a bridge guardrail.

+The National Weather Service extended flood warnings for Orange County even as advisories in Los Angeles and Ventura counties expired.

-Closer to sea level, the system dumped rain that flooded highways and caused nightmare traffic conditions for commuters.
+The system dumped rain that flooded highways and caused nightmare traffic conditions for commuters.
 A portion of southbound State Route 170 in Los Angeles was shut down after mud flowed onto the roadway.
+Firefighters rescued motorists from cars stuck in a flooded intersection in the city’s North Hollywood area.

+East of Los Angeles, a 13-car crash snarled the morning commute for several hours on a rainy freeway near Moreno Valley but caused only one minor injury, authorities said.

+Firefighters also rescued a man from the flood-swollen Los Angeles River in suburban La Habra.
+The concrete flood-control channel has swept people away in previous years.

 Rocks and debris flowed through a Malibu canyon community that saw homes burned in November and mudslides during thunderstorms last week.
 City officials reported no injuries and no major property damage.
 No evacuation orders were issued.